amscanne/hibera-build/README.md

 * GET

     List group members.
 Use the query parameter `limit` to list only a limited number of members.
+You may use also use the `name` parameter to change the name of the client in the same way as with locks.

 * POST